rcgary/ZiMuZuCrawler/README.md

 	pip3 install requests

-4. Create a file named ZiMuZuHistory under the same directory of ZiMuZuCrawler.py, to allow it to store the shows downloaded (only the latest version will be recorded).

-5. Change the 'account' and 'password' in the ZiMuZuCrawler.py to your own.
+4. Change the 'account' and 'password' in the ZiMuZuCrawler.py to your own.

 Recommendations: